 - My fear arose from the extreme embarrassment that I imagined I would personally feel if I were less than a stellar employee myself.
 This led to my exaggeration of how uncomfortable others would feel when routine performance issues were addressed.

-- My own fears made me insensitive to the reality that employees want to grow and need skillful counsel when they aren’t doing their best work.
+- My own fears made me insensitive to the reality that employees want to grow and appreciate skillful counsel when they aren’t doing their best work.

 Recognizing and addressing such fears can greatly improve one’s effectiveness.